lipedema ozempic

 4. Should this be part of a broader lipoedema-care program?

-Your healthcare provider can interpret the emerging research in context and ensure any medication is prescribed safely and appropriately.
+Your healthcare provider can interpret the emerging research in context and ensure any medication is prescribed safely and appropriately taking into account your past relevant medical history.

 The Bottom Line